FigCreative/webBuild/readme.md

 Install the Node Modules into the project, also install the Bower dependencies into the project, and run pre-production grunt:
 <code>$ npm install && bower install && grunt</code>

+In the folder Wordpress/themes/YOURTHEME/  Edit your themes to the name of the wordpress theme. also edit this in grunt/watch.js edit 'YOURTHEME'.

+All Javascript should be placed in the /js/ folder
+All Images should be placed in the /images/ folder
+All fonts should be placed in the /fonts/ folder
+All SCSS should be edited in /SCSS/ folder.

 To watch and compile the files you change (SASS & JS) and update your web page use:
 <code>$ grunt watch</code>

 If new images have been added to the folder then run
 <code>$ grunt newer:imagemin</code>

+If something is not working run grunt.
+<code>$ grunt</code>

+Wordpress Databse for install in the folder /database/